WordPress is an extremely

 From here you can download the latest version of the software, as well as a

 large number of free themes & plugins.
-As of today, there are 15,040 free
+There are over 15,000 free

-There are many places where you can craete a free website, but they either give
+There are many places where such as Wix or Hellopages where you can create a free site, but they often give

-have the choice of wither using one of the free options, which are available or,
+have the choice of either using the free options which are available or,

-if using the self-hosted .org version, you can purchase premium themes & plugins,
+if using the self-hosted .org version, you can also purchase premium themes & plugins.

-the majority of which are priced low enough to make them worth buying to have a
+Most of these are priced low enough to make them worth buying to experiment.
+Dreamweaver CS5.5 and later can edit themes to make them unique to your site.

 Theme